 Yes, technically EVERY band/artist is local to SOMEWHERE - but we asked our Patrons to send in a song by a band/artist they feel never quite got the recognition they deserved.
 A band that seemed to have it all, but never rose to the level of...

-This week, returning guest Corey duBrowa (An Ideal For Living- A Celebration of the EP) brings us De La Soul and their groundbreaking 1989 debut '3 Feet High and Rising'.
-Dizzyingly creative, relentlessly positive and hugely influential, these...
+This week, returning guest Corey duBrowa (An Ideal For Living- A Celebration of the EP) brings us De La Soul and their groundbreaking 1989 debut ' 3 Feet High and Rising '.
+Dizzyingly creative, relentlessly positive and hugel...

 Cardiff, Wales 'Cool Cymru' heroes Super Furry Animals ticked all the boxes and then some with their super-ambitious fifth studio album, 2002's 'Rings Around The World'.
 From Beach Boys-esque psychedelic pop to 1970s soul to electric gamer prog (OK,...